"Vulnerability sounds like truth and feels like courage.

 Truth and courage aren’t always comfortable, but they’re never weakness."

-Something that I have been known for is my courage to be vulnerable, authentic and real.
-I am always looking for ways to heal, grow and be a better person.
-Basically, I do the work.
-I am not afraid to go to the dark places and dig deep.
+Something that I have been known for is my courage to be vulnerable and authentic.
+I am always looking for ways to heal, grow and be a better person and this requires radical self acceptance.
+I am not afraid to do the deep work to help myself and others on their healing journey.

-As I was on this healing journey and sharing my growth in public way via social media and my spiritual memoir that I self-published in 2016, I heard a call.
+As I was on this healing journey and sharing my growth in public way via social media and my spiritual memoir, Came to Believe, that I self-published in 2017, I heard a call.
 First it was quiet, but then it started to rage inside of me to where it could no longer be denied.
-In order to be true to myself and this calling I decided to go back to school and get my Masters Degree in Marriage and Family Therapy.
+In order to be true to myself and this calling, I decided to go back to school and get my Masters Degree in Marriage and Family Therapy.
 I knew I wanted and needed to help others.

 I never saw myself going back to school, my old lack mentality and fear kept me from pursuing it.
-But in 2013 I began to do the work spiritually and mentally in ways that I never had before.
+But in 2013 I dug deep into my healing journey to grow spiritually and mentally in ways that I never had before.
 I found wonderful spiritual leaders and teachers.
-I practiced self-care by going to therapy and Alanon meetings every week.
+I learned about self-care and made it a daily ritual.
 I read every self-help book I could get my hands on.
-I became a certified Yoga and Meditation teacher.
+I became a Certified Yoga and Meditation teacher.
 I was resilient and transformed.
 Playing small and telling myself that I wasn't worthy wasn't who I was anymore.

-2020 has been a remarkable year.
-It has tested me, pushed me and help me to grow.
-Through the work of my MFT program and since the death of George Floyd, a fire ignited in me.
+The last few years through the pandemic have tested me, pushed me and help me to grow.
+Through the work of my MFT program and since the death of George Floyd and the BLM movement, a fire ignited in me.
 I knew what type of therapist I needed to be and who I wanted to serve.
+I am an anti-racist.
+I am LGBTQIA+ affirming.
 I am an ally.
-I am an anti-racist.
 I am an advocate for diverse groups and communities.
-I will always be learning and doing what I can to get better and to improve social justice and tolerance.
-I am a culturally competent MFT trainee.
+I may not get things right all the time, but I am willing to learn and do what I can to get better and to improve the social justice and tolerance movement.